-Policy makers at both the federal and state levels continue to propose more stringent Environmental Regulations designed to further limit GHG and other air emissions.
-Many state and local officials have stated their intent to intensify efforts to regulate GHG and other air emissions, including methane, from the oil and natural gas industry and it is anticipated that the Biden Administration will propose additional Environmental Regulations that may impose new costs on the oil and natural gas industry in an effort to accelerate reductions of GHG and other air emissions from both the production and consumption of energy.
+Policy makers at state levels continue to propose more stringent Environmental Regulations designed to further limit GHG and other air emissions.
+Many state and local officials have stated their intent to intensify efforts to regulate GHG and other air emissions, including methane, from the oil and natural gas industry.
+However, it is anticipated that the second Trump administration will seek to de-regulate the industry at the federal level, by issuing executive orders, making changes to agency staffing, redirecting government spending, and taking congressional action across various areas of environmental law and related fields.
+This may lead to a counter-campaign from "blue state" attorneys general and agencies, and environmental non-governmental organizations.
+As every Presidential administration reviews ongoing projects and priorities upon first taking office, there is a degree of uncertainty regarding the extent and effect of potential future changes to climate change legislation.